 I have found that any mistakes I’ve ever made in business or relationships all went about the same way.
 I trusted someone I didn’t know long enough and gave them a piece of myself or my money.

-I have found over years of failed relationships and investments that we shouldn’t invest in someone or something without knowing who they are and what it is we are interested in.
+Over the years, I learned from failed relationships and investments that we shouldn’t invest in someone or something without knowing who they are and what it is we are interested in.

-When you invest into a foreign field of work you have no idea what you’re doing or getting yourself into.
-I remember that I invested into a vacation deal where if I paid monthly into their business I would get free trips to hotels around the world.
+When you invest in a foreign field of work you have no idea what you’re doing or getting yourself into.
+I remember that I invested in a vacation deal where if I paid monthly to their business I would get free trips to hotels around the world.

 The papers were signed and we began paying a monthly members fee to the vacation company where we found out that they lied about where and how many hotels were available and how hard it was to plan vacations years ahead of when we needed them.

 To say it quickly, the vacation rental was a scam.
 I know that if I would have furthered my research into the company I would’ve known that.
 Instead, I got so caught up in my emotions of excitement over discounted vacation hotels that I convinced my husband to do so.

 Eventually, my husband was able to get all his money back and we were able to leave that company behind.
 I did learn a valuable lesson where if you don’t know a company’s values or the field you want to invest in then it may be better to study your interests before investing in them.

 This advice goes to relationships too.
 I know for a fact that any ex I have is an ex because I never knew them.
 I dated them until I learned enough to know we weren’t the right fit.
 If I would’ve gotten to know them I would have never needed to date them.

 I took a year before I chose to give my husband a chance to date me.
 After a year I knew he was a good person.
 I learned that he had wanted to make me happy and was a good communicator.
 He did everything to support me in anything I wanted to do and took time out of his days to talk to me and spend time with me.